 Whether a child or young adult is coping with learning and behavioral issues associated with Autism Spectrum Disorders or a student needs extra help with academics, behavior, and social interactions, the Vista School is committed to implementing an individualized plan for learning that will maximize the potential for every child.

-The Baron School Program serves the needs of children Kindergarten - 5th grade.
-In collaboration with the Elementary Program, The Vista School provides the small class size and high student-teacher ratio that will help youngsters progress and consolidate gains in academics, social interaction, and behavior.
+The Hills School Program serves the needs of children ages 11-22 on the alternate curriculum.
+In collaboration with the High School Program, the Hills Program provides small class size and high student-teacher ratio that will help students progress and consolidate gains in academics, social interaction, and behavior.
 The needs of every student in these nurturing programs are known by all staff to ensure your child gets the attention they need to succeed.

-Elementary and Baron students participate in a range of activities on our 18-acre campus beyond academics, including arts enrichment, instrumental music instruction, art, swimming in our indoor heated pool, and physical education like basketball, tennis, and other sports.
+Hills Program students participate in a range of activities on our 18-acre campus beyond academics that focus on life skills, career awareness, and community-based instruction.
+The diverse curriculum integrates work study, arts enrichment, instrumental music instruction, art, swimming in our indoor heated pool, and physical education like basketball, tennis, and other sports.

 We are dedicated to ensuring that when students leave our school, they’re prepared both academically and socially.

-Students in the adult division receive additional vocational, social, and independent living skills before moving beyond high school.
-This alternative track involves transitional programs like our eBay program, involvement with neighborhood activities, and real-life work opportunities.
+Students 18-22 in the Hills Program receive additional vocational, social, and independent living skills before moving beyond high school.
+This program involves community-based instruction focused on adult transition such as utilizing transportation, self-advocacy, financial literacy, on campus job placement, and community employment opportunities.
 Over the past several years, more than 65% of our graduates have enrolled in college, community college, paraprofessional training, or vocational school.

-The admissions process includes a tour of the facilities and program orientation, submission of an application, interview with family and child, and review of applicable records by the Director of Education.
+The admissions process includes a tour of the facilities and program orientation, submission of an application, interview with family and child, and review of applicable records by the school administration.

 School Accountability Report Card Reported Using Data from the 2019–2020 School Year